 5 Reasons to Clean Leaves off Vinyl Patios and Decks

-Now that you’re done using your deck for the year, it’s tempting to just let the leaves lie on vinyl patios and decks and worry about it in the spring.
+Now that you’re done using your deck for the year (unless you’re lucky enough to live in a warmer climate), it’s tempting to just let the leaves lie on vinyl patios and decks and worry about it in the spring.
 So, why shouldn’t you?
 We have a few reasons, and they are all good ones!
 Here are a few things to consider when it comes to clearing leaves off your vinyl patio or deck.

 #1: Vinyl Patios & Decks can Stain

 As the leaves soften and break down, they can leave behind pigments that can stain your deck – sometimes permanently.
 Unless you want your work cut out for you in the spring, clearing leaves off vinyl patios and decks now is a way better plan.